i05nagai/memorandum/language/english_speaking.md

     * The mistakes were corrected in a subsequent edition of the book
 * pass
     * someone I can pass on my wisdom to
+    * I was on the way to the concert yesterday, but there was a car driving very slowly in front of me.
+I moved onto the right lane, and passed them
+    * I was just trying to drive safe, I was passed by a truck this mornig
+* past
+    * I was just trying to drive safe, but a truck past me this morning
 * offer/give/ask/pay/show/teach/tell
     * Somebody gave the police the information
         * The police were given the information